Gravity and electroweak sector from symmetry breaking of an $SO(3,3)$ BF theory: Complete action incorporating coupling constants and the SU(2) x U(1) sector

 where $\omega_{\mu}{}^{\alpha}{}_{\beta}$ is the spin connection in Region $\mathcal I$, $T_{j}$ are the generators of $SU(2)$ in the appropriate representation, and $g_{w}$ is the weak isospin coupling.
 Right-handed spinors are singlets under this internal $SU(2)$, aligning with the Standard Model:

 At the level of the gauge-field dynamics, the effective weak-sector action in Region $\mathcal I$ is of the Yang--Mills form

-\textit{Remark (first-order BF--YM form).} Although we have written the weak gauge-field dynamics directly in the second-order Yang--Mills form \eqref{eq:S-weak-YM}, it is useful---especially when comparing with BF-type formulations---to rewrite the kinetic term in first-order form by introducing an auxiliary $\mathfrak{su}(2)$-valued two-form $B_{w}$ on $M_{\mathcal I}$.
+\textit{Remark (first-order BF--YM form)}.\footnote{Yang-Mills theory can be formulated as a deformed (topological) BF theory \cite{baez1996four, cattaneo1998four}.} Although we have written the weak gauge-field dynamics directly in the second-order Yang--Mills form \eqref{eq:S-weak-YM}, it is useful---particularly when comparing with BF-type formulations---to rewrite the kinetic term in first-order form by introducing an auxiliary $\mathfrak{su}(2)$-valued two-form $B_{w}$ on $M_{\mathcal I}$.
 Equivalently, one may take

 where $F(A_{w})=\tfrac12 F_{\mu\nu}(A_{w})\,dx^{\mu}\wedge dx^{\nu}$ and $\star_{(\mathcal I)}$ is the Hodge dual defined by the Region $\mathcal I$ metric $g_{(\mathcal I)}$.
 The $B_{w}$ equation of motion is algebraic, $F(A_{w})=\star_{(\mathcal I)}B_{w}$ (equivalently $B_{w}=-\star_{(\mathcal I)}F(A_{w})$), and substituting it back reproduces the $F_{\mu\nu}F^{\mu\nu}$ term in \eqref{eq:S-weak-YM}.
 In particular, dropping the quadratic ``$B_{w}^{2}$'' term would return a topological BF theory with no propagating Yang--Mills degrees of freedom; thus the appearance of this term is precisely what yields the dynamical electroweak gauge sector once the Region $\mathcal I$ metric is available.